MatrixEditor/caterpillar/docs/sphinx/source/reference/datamodel/processing_classes.rst

     Special attribute set to specify the root context.
 If this attribute is not present, the current ``Context`` instance will be returned.

+.. attribute:: CTX_SEQ
+    :value: "_is_seq"

+    Indicates whether the current operation is processing a sequence/array element.
+Prefix handling temporarily disables this marker while writing or reading the prefix itself.

+.. attribute:: CTX_ORDER
+    :value: "_order"

+    Root-context byte order used by dynamic byte-order aware structs.

+.. attribute:: CTX_ARCH
+    :value: "_arch"

+    Root-context architecture used by architecture-dependent structs such as pointers.

 Context path
 ------------

 The path of a context is a specialized form of a :ref:`context_lambda` and supports lazy evaluation of most operators (conditional ones excluded).
-Once called, they try to retrieve the requested value from within the given :class:`Context` instance.
+A :class:`~caterpillar.context.ContextPath` stores the path nodes once and resolves them when called with a :class:`Context` instance.
+The default :class:`Context` implementation uses this tokenized path directly to avoid repeatedly splitting path strings on hot packing and unpacking paths.

 Below is a list of default paths designed to provide a relatively easy way to access the context variables.

 .. attribute:: ctx
     :value: ""